mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/workspaces/workspace-platform-services/index.md

 Currently, the monitoring stack is federated by default and the logging stack is not.

-Review the [workspace platform service resource requirements][platform-service-requirements] to ensure that the attached clusters have sufficient resources.
+Review the [workspace platform service resource requirements][platform-service-requirements] to ensure the attached clusters have sufficient resources.

 ### Customize a workspace's platform services